 Clinical Trials for Bladder and Ureteral Cancer

 For appropriate patients, Froedtert & the Medical College of Wisconsin offer several investigational therapies for bladder and ureteral cancers.
 These rigorously controlled clinical trials focus on finding new ways to prevent the return of cancer after surgery and slow down the progression of advanced disease.
 Trials are available for both non-invasive and muscle-invasive cancers as well as advanced metastatic disease.
-View our full listing of current clinical trials.
+View our list of bladder cancer clinical trials.